Corruption in Ba'athist Syria: Background

-According to Transparency International's 2024 Corruption Perceptions Index (CPI), Syria scored a 12 on the CPI on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Syria ranked 177th among the 180 countries in the CPI, on a scale where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was Syria's, 12.
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).

 The pervasive nature of corruption in Ba'athist Syria was attributed to the rampant nepotism and favoritism, which created the systemic abuse of power and the misuse of public funds by members of the Ba'ath Party.
 This practice was institutionalized by the Article 8 of the 1973 Syrian constitution, which declared the Ba'ath Party as the only ruling party.
 The regime's sole access and control over public resources allowed public officials to divert funds for personal gain.
 Nepotism became so embedded in the government that a term, Siyasat al-Hajji (Old Man's Policy), was coined to describe the culture.

 Ba'ath's own organizational report released in 1985 had already talked about corruption.
 It highlighted the influx of individuals into the party whose primary aim was "to attain leading positions, in order to realise moral and material gains" and "seize opportunities to make illegitimate profits".
 As a result of the failure to address the issue, corruption became deeply entrenched, infiltrating every level of society.